Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature: Summary

 \section{Summary}

 Here, we produced four polycrystalline LSCMO samples presenting different grain sizes by sintering them at distinct $T_s$.
-While the PXRD and PND data show that there are no significant changes in the lattice parameters nor in the Co/Mn-site occupation, SEM images demonstrate the increase of grain size with $T_s$, with the samples with larger grain size exhibiting more coalescence and proximity between the grains.
+While the PXRD and PND data show that there are no significant changes in the lattice parameters nor the Co/Mn-site occupation, SEM images demonstrate the increase of grain size with $T_s$, with the samples presenting larger grain size exhibiting faceted morphology.
 The Co and Mn $K$-edge XANES spectra indicate the same formal valence states for the transition metals on all samples.
 In contrast, the DC $M(T)$ curves indicate the presence of multiple magnetic phases that, together with the antisite disorder at the Co/Mn site, lead to reentrant spin glass behavior at low temperatures.
-The $\chi_{AC}$ and IRM curves indicate that the SG-like phase lies in the grain boundaries and, although the fraction of the glassy magnetic phase decreases with increasing $T_s$, the exchange interactions between the interfaces strengthen as the $T_s$ increases.
-This strengthening leads to the systematic slowing of the magnetic relaxation with increasing $T_s$, explaining the increase of $H_{EB}$ observed on the $M(H)$ curves.
-These results demonstrate an effective method for synthetically tuning the SEB effect in the LSCMO family of materials, and this synthetic control over SEB may be generalizable.
+The $\chi_{AC}$ and IRM curves indicate that the SG-like phase lies in the grain boundaries and, although the fraction of the glassy magnetic phase decreases with increasing $T_s$, the antiphase formed between adjacent grains establishes the presence of competing magnetic phases at the faceted interfaces, necessary to the onset of EB.
+Our experimental results demonstrate an effective method for synthetically tuning the SEB effect in the LSCMO family of materials, and this synthetic control over SEB may be generalizable.